 The role of PA is likely to become more important under the FSA national review.
 Your Food Safety Lead currently chairs a national panel of Local Authorities for the Hospitality and Catering Sector.
 This is a new role which BEIS wish to develop as part of their relationship with local authorities.

 Export Certificates

-WRS continues to offer a paid for export certificate service, primarily to two companies (Microferm in Malvern and Dawn Foods in Wychavon) with whom we have a close working relationship.
-We have only experienced difficulties on two occasions to date, and these were with regard to imports into Turkey).
+We continue to offer a paid for export certificate service, primarily to two companies (Microferm in Malvern and Dawn Foods in Wychavon) with whom we have a close working relationship.

 Allergens